-The appliance should be checked on an annual basis to ensure it is working safely and that there is no excessive build up of soot.
+The appliance should be checked on an annual basis to ensure it is working safely.
 The frequency of service will depend on usage, but MUST be carried out at least once annually.
 Servicing must be carried out by a GAS SAFE registered person.